Green Path Portfolios

 - Regulation is forcing companies to adopt ESG compliant strategies.

-ESG investing has been driven by key changes in investor behavior.
+ESG investing has been driven by key changes in investor behaviour.
 Many private investors want a more active, objective driven approach.
 There is also a realisation that ESG focused investments are not just philanthropic but a way to future proofing your investments where performance need not be compromised.

 Sustainability and fair opportunity have led to investors pursuing the concept of a healthy balance between investment returns and the long-term preservation of our natural resources and the respectful treatment of labour and equality.